 Because if Rotterdam has delivered one special achievement in the field of visual art, then it is the realization of its fabulous collection of artworks in public space, spared together since 1940, when the city was suddenly saddled with the largest public space in the Netherlands. .
 Although many works of art have already disappeared from the street scene, today the experienced walker can still view around a thousand works of art in streets, public gardens and in squares.
 That art offensive started shortly after the bombing of 14 in May 1940.
 The merciless emptiness had to be filled in again, of course, but also citizens, entrepreneurs, architects, officials and artists understood that the new Rotterdam had to express emotions related to the war and the loss of the city, togetherness, solidarity and longing for the future.
 And did art not offer a unique opportunity for this?
 Yes, Rotterdam thought so.

-That city collection, nowadays the leader in the Netherlands and Europe, was fully developed thanks to a number of growth spurs.
-The first convulsion occurred between September 1940 and April 1942.
-Alderman Lourens de Groot took the initiative in what was referred to in the newspapers as the 'art supply of 1940': many dozens of artists - who had often lost their studio in the blazing sea - were called in to cheer up the battered city with sculptures, murals, decorative ironwork, signposting and colorful posters.
-A second wave took place between 1945 and 1968, when retailers' associations, banks, insurance companies and large companies such as Pakhuismeesteren, Shell and Unilever donated images to their offices, warehouses, factories and the city.
-A third phase was introduced in 1960 by the so-called percentage regulation, a municipal regulation that made it possible to spend one percent of the construction costs of municipal buildings on urban decoration through works of art.
+This city collection, today leading in the Netherlands and Europe, came to full maturity thanks to a number of growth spurts.
+The first fit took place between September 1940 and April 1942.
+Alderman Lourens de Groot initiated what was referred to in the newspapers as the 'art supply of 1940': dozens of artists - who had often lost their studios in the conflagration - were brought in to brighten up the battered city with sculptures, murals, decorative ironwork, signage and colorful posters.
+A second wave took place between 1945 and 1968, when retailers associations, banks, insurance companies and large corporations such as Pakhuismeesteren, Shell and Unilever donated images to their offices, warehouses, factories and to the city.
+A third phase was initiated in 1960 by the so-called percentage scheme, a municipal regulation that made it possible to spend one percent of the construction costs of municipal buildings on urban beautification by means of works of art.

 A fourth offensive - although small-scale, but with great ambitions - also started in 1960.
 This activity was preceded by the establishment of the Urban Embellishment Commission, a small team of experts and art collectors who were allowed to purchase works of art with an international image for the city.
 These new works of art should also be placed in green, park-like environments, the Commission found, which showed great interest in the unique landscape of the Kralingse Bos.
 But the attempt to expand the city collection to Kralingen resulted in a riot, culminating in the so-called 'Picasso fiasco' in the 1960 years.
 The defeat that the municipality of Rotterdam suffered in Kralingen, rumbled for years and prevented Kralingen from acquiring a sculpture garden of international allure.
 I would like to take you to the 'Kralingen Fiasco' tonight.